Jeevan5955/Python/README.md

 19. Write a function that takes in a list of integers and returns True if it contains 007 in order.
 20. Write a function that takes in a single letter, and returns a 5x5 representation of that letter.

+OOP EXERCISES :

+1. Basic bank account.
+2. Line class methods to accept coordinates as a pair of tuples and return the slope and distance of the line.
+3. Volume and Area of a cylinder.